sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 ## **Electric Charge:**
-The electric charge, represented by its symbol Q,  is a fundamental magnitude, as for example the longidude (SI unit: Meter), or the force (SI unit: Newton).
+The electric charge, represented by its symbol **Q**,  is a fundamental magnitude, as for example the longidude (SI unit: Meter), or the force (SI unit: Newton).
 Its a fundamental magnitude, as it cannot be deduced from the others: Mass(M), Lenght(L), and time(T) ...

 The electric charge cuantifies the defect of electrons (by convection this is known as *Positive charge*), or the excess of electrons (by convection this is known as *negative charge*) in a body, and its unit in SI is the *Coulomb*.